 SOLUTION: Confine your child’s internet access to a supervised area of your home or homeschool area.
 Guide your children’s use of the internet by bookmarking resources pertaining to the subjects at hand.
 Discuss and set rules for personal information and behavior on the internet.

 Homeschooling can be an incredibly rich and rewarding experience for both students and parents.
-Yes, there will be tough days; however, avoiding these top ten mistakes WILL make your homeschooling much more effective!
+Yes, there will be tough days; however, avoiding these top 10 homeschooling mistakes WILL make your homeschooling much more effective!